animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 ## The fraying of reality

 You've finally reached the section with the scary title.
-Dont worry, it's not as bad as it sounds.
+It's not as bad as it sounds.

 > 3\.
 When individuals share little overlap in *reality*, clear communication breaks down.